 Road Stories : That One Show I Regret Missing Is........

 James Brown, There I said it.
 No build-up to what this blog is all about, Just “BOOM”, there it is, I guess the image above gave a hint to who it was.. .
 It was July 5, 1996, The show was to be at the Petrillo Music Shell, Grant Park in Chicago (I was still living there) ….
-That’s the one show I had to miss.
+That’s the one show I had been eagerly anticipating, but had to miss.

 ‘96 was the second year Alligator Records Photographer Eugene Kimmons would toss me a bone, The year before (because of him) I covered the 1995 Chicago Blues Festival featuring Blues greats such as Luther Allison and Eddie Campbell.
-Eugene always thought I was capable of becoming a music photographer, though I was much harder on myself and my abilities, both as a visual artist and more so as a photographer.
+Eugene, a mentor and a friend, always thought I was capable of becoming a music photographer, though I was much harder on myself and my abilities, both as a visual artist and more so as a photographer.

 So back to the “why” this is the one show I regret missing.
 I remember I had my gear with me at LaSalle photo, where I worked at the time, it was at least a 40 to 45-minute ride by bus and train, that was on a good day, about an hour when there were festivals in the downtown area.